Monthly Temporal Aggregation of NDVI for Land Cover Change

 Key compliance gates enforced:

-2. QA Pass Rate Tracking: The qa_pass_rate_pct metric documents atmospheric clearance performance per tile.
+2. QA pass rate tracking.
+The qa_pass_rate_pct metric documents atmospheric clearance performance per tile.
 Drops below 60% trigger automatic pipeline alerts for manual review.

-4. Fallback Transparency: When rolling 90-day composites are invoked, the interpolation_flag attribute explicitly marks affected pixels, preventing false attribution of carbon stock changes to unverified data.
+4. Fallback transparency.
+When rolling 90-day composites are invoked, the interpolation_flag attribute explicitly marks affected pixels, preventing false attribution of carbon stock changes to unverified data.

 For authoritative QA parsing specifications, consult the USGS Landsat Collection 2 Quality Assessment Band and the ESA Sentinel-2 Level-2A Scene Classification Map.

-By enforcing strict QA filtering, statistical robustness, and embedded audit trails, monthly temporal aggregation of NDVI transforms noisy optical observations into verifiable carbon accounting inputs.
-This architecture scales across multi-sensor streams, survives regulatory scrutiny, and provides the deterministic foundation required for automated MRV compliance.
+Use dask.distributed to schedule chunked COG reads across distributed workers, routing STAC item lists through a priority queue that balances sensor availability and cloud-cover forecasts.
+By enforcing strict QA filtering, statistical robustness, and embedded audit trails, monthly temporal aggregation of NDVI transforms noisy optical observations into verifiable carbon accounting inputs that survive regulatory scrutiny and provide the deterministic foundation required for automated MRV compliance.